CancerRxGene/gdsctools/doc/source/quickstart.rst

 In order to reduce the computational time, in the following example, we restrict the analysis to the breast tissue using :meth:`~gdsctools.anova.ANOVA.set_cancer_type` method.
 This would therefore be a **cancer-specific analysis**.
 If all cell lines are kept, this is a :term:`PANCAN` analysis.
-The information about tissue is stored in the genomic feature matrix in the column named **Tissue Factor Value**.
+The information about tissue is stored in the genomic feature matrix in the column named **TISSUE_FACTOR**.

 .. plot::
     :include-source: